raspberrypilearning/slug/en/step_7.md

 2. Check if this coordinate is currently inhabited by the slug
 3. If it is, repeat steps 1 and 2 until you pick a location that is outside the slug
 4. Draw the vegetable on the LED matrix
-5. Keep track of this vegetable's location in a list

 The code you need is very similar code you've written earlier for the slug, so try to do this bit by yourself.
 If you get stuck, use the hints.